Ivanhoe Grammar School: The Ridgeway Campus

-The Ridgeway Campus encompasses Year 7 to 12 and is located in Ivanhoe, a suburb located approximately 12 kilometres north-east of Melbourne's CBD.
-For students in Year 11 and 12, The Ridgeway Campus offers the state's traditional Victorian Certificate of Education qualification, or the Internationally recognised International Baccalaureate Programme.
+The Ridgeway Campus encompasses Year 7 to 12 and is located in Ivanhoe, a suburb located approximately 12 kilometres north-east of the Melbourne central business district.
+For students in Year 11 and 12, the Ridgeway Campus offers the state's traditional Victorian Certificate of Education qualification, or the internationally recognised International Baccalaureate Programme.
 The Ridgeway Campus is co-educational.

 Plenty Campus

 The Plenty Campus (formerly the Mernda Campus) was founded in 1990, and is co-educational from Prep to Year 12.
-It is located in Bridge Inn Rd, Mernda, an outer suburb north of Melbourne.
-The Plenty Campus offers only the Victorian Certificate of Education to Years 11 and 12, however students at the Plenty Campus can choose to transfer to The Ridgeway Campus to study the International Baccalaureate for their final two years of schooling.
+It is located in Bridge Inn Rd, Doreen, an outer suburb north of Melbourne.
+The Plenty Campus offers only the Victorian Certificate of Education to Years 11 and 12, however students at the Plenty Campus can choose to transfer to the Ridgeway Campus to study the International Baccalaureate for their final two years of schooling.

 Buckley House

-Also located in Ivanhoe, The Memorial Junior School was opened in 1955, and was built using the donations from the families of old boys who died in the Second World War.
+Also located in Ivanhoe, the Memorial Junior School was opened in 1955, and was built using the donations from the families of old boys who died in the Second World War.
 It was renamed "Buckley House" in 1998.
-In memory of the old boys who gave their life for King and Country, there now stands a small stone memorial.
+In memory of the old boys who died, there now stands a small stone memorial.

-Buckley House is Ivanhoe's primary school, accepting students from ELC 3 to Year 6, and is located on the North side of The Ridgeway Campus.
+Buckley House is Ivanhoe's primary school, accepting students from ELC 3 to Year 6, and is located on the north side of the Ridgeway Campus.